gurunandan-bhat/vernarch/content/essays/nomad-camps.md

 their carts.
 The Bharwad pastoralists of western Gujarat surround their camps with thorny bushes where they put their animals for the night after they come back from grazing while one corner has all their belongings neatly piled on to a cot.

+{{< figure src="/images/essays/a Khanabadosh, North Gujarat, Vanjhara camp 02.png" caption="The Banjara are wandering traders and artisans.
+They also do levelling of fields with their donkeys.
+Above: An Od family of Gujarat on the move.
+They move with their belongings, including their poultry tied to cots placed on donkeys.
+The Od are also earth-workers of Gujarat in western India." width="100%" >}}

 Some shepherds and camel herders like the Rajasthani Rabari have a separate enclosure of thorny bushes for their animals while they themselves pitch camp in a clearing in a field.